AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 ### Viewing appointment(s): `view_appointment`

-Display appointment(s) in iCon, either all or a set of specific appointments
+Display appointment(s) in iCon, either all or a set of specific appointments.

 Format:
-1. `view_appointment -a` view all appointments
+1. `view_appointment -a` view all appointments.
-2. `view_appointment a:APPOINTMENTID1 [APPOINTMENTID2] [APPOINTMENTID3]` at least 1 ID to view
+2. `view_appointment a:APPOINTMENTID1 [APPOINTMENTID2] [APPOINTMENTID3]` at least 1 ID to view.

 Examples:
 * `view_appointment -a`
 * `view_appointment a:ABCDEF`

 **Note:**
-* Viewing appointment(s) by id allows multiple case-sensitive, id substrings separated by the space character " "
+* Viewing appointment(s) by id allows multiple case-sensitive, id substrings separated by the space character " ".

 ### Editing an appointment : `edit_appointment`

-Edits an existing appointment in iCon
+Edits an existing appointment in iCon.

 Format: `edit_appointment a:APPOINTMENTID [ic:NRIC] [dt:APPOINTMENTDATE] [d:APPOINTMENTDETAILS]`

 * Edits the appointment at the specified `a:`.
 The appointment id refers to the id number shown in the displayed appointment list.
 The appointment id **must be positive, alphanumeric and 6 characters** …​
-* At least one of the optional fields must be provided
+* At least one of the optional fields must be provided.
-* Existing values of selected optional field(s) will be updated (overwritten) to the new input values
+* Existing values of selected optional field(s) will be updated (overwritten) to the new input values.
-* Appointment Date allows past and present dates for historical tracking purposes
+* Appointment Date allows past and present dates for historical tracking purposes.
-* NRIC of contact must exist in iCon at the current point in time
+* NRIC of contact must exist in iCon at the current point in time.

 Examples: